microsoft/WhatTheHack/XXX-MLOpsFromScratch/Student/03-BuildPipeline.md

     8. Azure CLI task to score the model, to forecast future transactions – ScoreModel.pys is the file used in the Inline Script

+    9. At this point, you have the option of choosing an artifact for your Release pipeline (An artifact is the deployable component of your applicaton/model).
+If you like to use Build Artifact, then you have two following steps to perform in Build pipeline.
+        - Use Copy Files task to copy files from $(Build.SourcesDirectory) to $(Build.ArtifactStagingDirectory)
+        - Use Publish Artifact task with $(Build.ArtifactStagingDirectory) as path to publish.
+        Note: Alternatively, you have more Artifact options such as Model Artifact that you could use if you want to go that route.

 5. Run the Build pipeline

 6. Review Build Outputs - confirm the model and container image have been registered in Azure ML workspace in respective registries.

 ## Success criteria